howardwen1997/Flight-Delay-Prediction/README.md

 # Flight-Delay-Prediction

+Final project for CSCI 5525: Advanced Machine Learning at University of Minnesota by Adam Bilski, Sam Penders, and Hung-Da Wen.

-Predicting flight delays with deep learning
+Predicting flight delays with deep learning.

 ## Data